Canada women's national cricket team: History

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Canada women and another international side since 1 July 2018 have been full WT20I matches.
+Therefore, all Twenty20 matches played between Canada women and another international side since 1 July 2018 have the full WT20I status.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Canada were named in the 2021 ICC Women's T20 World Cup Americas Qualifier regional group, alongside three other teams.